He Stopped Loving Her Today

 "He Stopped Loving Her Today" is a song recorded by American country music artist George Jones.
 It has been named in several surveys as the greatest country song of all time.
 It was released in April 1980 as the lead single from the album I Am What I Am.
 The song was Jones's first solo No. 1 single in six years.
 It was written by Bobby Braddock and Curly Putman.
 The week after Jones' death in 2013, the song re-entered the Hot Country Songs chart at No. 21.
 As of November 13, 2013, the single has sold 521,000 copies in the United States.
 Since 2008 it has been preserved by the Library of Congress in the National Recording Registry.
 The song was ranked no. 142 on Rolling Stone's 2021 500 Greatest Songs of All Time ranking.

 Alan Jackson sang the song during George Jones' funeral service on May 2, 2013.
 George Strait and Jackson sang the song as a tribute during the 2013 CMA Awards on November 6, 2013.
+Garth Brooks sang it at the 19 March 2025 Opry 100: A Live Celebration TV special, lauding George Jones as both the greatest country music singer of all time as well as this being, in his opinion, the greatest country song of all time.

 Content

 The song was written by Bobby Braddock and Curly Putman and tells the story of a man whose lover leaves him.
 Vowing to love her until he dies, he keeps old letters and photos from their previous romance and hangs on to hope that she would "come back again".
-Eventually a day comes when the man, in heavily veiled but graphic language, dies—"all dressed up to go away, first time I'd seen him smile in years" (i.e., in his funeral suit with a rictus grin, as molded on corpses) while "they placed a wreath upon his door and soon they'll carry him away" ("they" being the pallbearers).
+Eventually a day comes when the man, in heavily veiled but graphic language, dies—"all dressed up to go away, first time I'd seen him smile in years" (i.e., in his funeral suit with a rictus grin, as molded on corpses) while "they placed a wreath upon his door and soon they'll carry him away" (the "door" being the lid to the coffin and "they" being the pallbearers).
 His former lover attends the funeral to pay her respects, something his friends were unsure would happen; they conclude that this is indeed when he, now dead, is no longer in love with her, hence the title of the song.